sumit-1494/Cyclistic-Bike-Share-Case-Study-/README.md

 <a href="url"><img src="https://github.com/sumit-1494/Cyclistic-Bike-Share-Case-Study-/blob/main/Graphs/Weekend%20Peak%20Hours%20_%20Member%20Riders%20.png" align="center" height="500" width="1000" ></a>

+On Weekend bike hiring by member riders starts increasing from 9.00 AM till 5.00 PM.
+Maximum Hiring is between 12.00 PM to 4.00 PM.
+Bike Hiring is also increased at night between 11.00 PM - 12.00 AM.
+Maximum rise in hiring is from 8.00 AM to 10.00 AM.

 <a href="url"><img src="https://github.com/sumit-1494/Cyclistic-Bike-Share-Case-Study-/blob/main/Graphs/Weekend%20Peak%20Hours%20_%20Casual%20Riders.png" align="center" height="500" width="1000" ></a>

+ On Weekend bike hiring by Casual riders starts increasing from 9.00 AM till 5.00 PM.
+Maximum Hiring is between 12.00 PM to 4.00 PM.
+Bike Hiring is also increased at night between 11.00 PM - 12.00 AM.
+Maximum rise in hiring is from 8.00 AM to 11.00 AM.

 ## Recommendations
 1) Slash membership rates from may to September.
 2) Design Half-Yearly and Quarter-Yearly membership plans.